blackducksoftware/hub-teamcity/README.md

+# Warning
+This product is now deprecated.
+Please use Detect for all scanning and discovery solutions going forward.  https://github.com/blackducksoftware/hub-detect

 ## Overview ##
 Hub plugin for TeamCity.
 This plugin provides ability to run a scan using the BD Hub CLI on build input and/or output.
 You can scan multiple targets, fail builds based on Hub policies, and display Hub reports for a particular Build.